35 Divorce Survival Strategies & Insights from Divorced Women

 - “Identify your mentor or coach.
 And don’t talk to everyone about your situation.
 Not everyone deserves to hear the gritty details.”

 - “Find a support community.
-My Pals (short for Palomas) are my lifeline.”
+My Pals (short for my friends from Paloma’s Group) are my lifeline.”

 Understand your feelings will ebb and flow.